CZ-NIC/fred-docs/EPPReference/CommandStructure/Delete/DeleteKeyset.rst

 Delete keyset
 ==============

+A keyset delete command is used to delete a single keyset whose status allows it to be deleted.

 A keyset delete command is a ``delete`` element in the ``keyset`` namespace (``http://www.nic.cz/xml/epp/keyset-1.3``).

-It is used to delete a keyset whose status allows it to be deleted.

 .. index:: Ⓔdelete, Ⓔid